Atanu8250/Sunbase-assignment/README.md

-# 🛠️ Visual Form Creator
+# 🛠️ Visual Form Editor

-A sleek and intuitive **Visual Form Creator** that allows users to dynamically build and preview HTML forms using **HTML, CSS, and Vanilla JavaScript**.
+A sleek and intuitive **Visual Form Editor** that allows users to dynamically build and preview HTML forms using **HTML, CSS, and Vanilla JavaScript**.
 The site offers smooth drag-and-drop functionality, live preview, and a JSON export feature, making form creation effortless and efficient.

 ---